dwaipayanguha/train-your-ai-driver/README.md

 - The car with the sensors is the current best car in the simulation i.e. the car that has made the most progress through the traffic.

-- Restart the training simulation with parallel cars generated from your best car.
+- Restart the training simulation with parallel cars mutated from your best car.

-- Dump the current best car if you think its children cannot successfully manoeuvre through the traffic.
+- Dump the current best car if you think its next generation models cannot successfully manoeuvre through the traffic.

 - The 5 sensors are the inputs to the neural network.
 Their activations can be seen in the bottom-most layer of the neural network animation.